Radon: Absorption and ingestion from water

-As well as being ingested through drinking water, radon is also released from water when temperature is increased, pressure is decreased and when water is aerated.
-Optimum conditions for radon release and exposure occurred during showering.
-Water with a radon concentration of 104 pCi/L can increase the indoor airborne radon concentration by 1 pCi/L under normal conditions.

 Testing and mitigation

 There are relatively simple tests for radon gas.
 In some countries these tests are methodically done in areas of known systematic hazards.
 Radon detection devices are commercially available.
 Digital radon detectors provide ongoing measurements giving both daily, weekly, short-term and long-term average readouts via a digital display.
 Short-term radon test devices used for initial screening purposes are inexpensive, in some cases free.
 There are important protocols for taking short-term radon tests and it is imperative that they be strictly followed.
 The kit includes a collector that the user hangs in the lowest habitable floor of the house for two to seven days.
 The user then sends the collector to a laboratory for analysis.
 Long term kits, taking collections for up to one year or more, are also available.
 An open-land test kit can test radon emissions from the land before construction begins.
 Radon concentrations can vary daily, and accurate radon exposure estimates require long-term average radon measurements in the spaces where an individual spends a significant amount of time.

 Radon levels fluctuate naturally, due to factors like transient weather conditions, so an initial test might not be an accurate assessment of a home's average radon level.
 Radon levels are at a maximum during the coolest part of the day when pressure differentials are greatest.
 Therefore, a high result (over 4 pCi/L) justifies repeating the test before undertaking more expensive abatement projects.
 Measurements between 4 and 10 pCi/L warrant a long-term radon test.
 Measurements over 10 pCi/L warrant only another short-term test so that abatement measures are not unduly delayed.
-Purchasers of real estate are advised to delay or decline a purchase if the seller has not successfully abated radon to 4 pCi/L or less.
+The EPA has advised purchasers of real estate to delay or decline a purchase if the seller has not successfully abated radon to 4 pCi/L or less.

 Because the half-life of radon is only 3.8 days, removing or isolating the source will greatly reduce the hazard within a few weeks.
 Another method of reducing radon levels is to modify the building's ventilation.
 Generally, the indoor radon concentrations increase as ventilation rates decrease.
 In a well-ventilated place, the radon concentration tends to align with outdoor values (typically 10 Bq/m3, ranging from 1 to 100 Bq/m3).

 The four principal ways of reducing the amount of radon accumulating in a house are: